SeattleChris/hepcat/README.md

   * https://api.sandbox.paypal.com for development or
   * https://api.paypal.com for production
 * BUSINESS_NAME: Optional - Can be used for templates in Admin site as well as main site.
-* DEFAULT_CLASS_PRICE: Can set the common base price for most products (ClassOffer)
+* DEFAULT_CLASS_PRICE: Can set the common base price for most products (ClassOffer).
-* DEFAULT_PRE_DISCOUNT: Can set the typical discount for paying in advanced (per product)
+* DEFAULT_PRE_DISCOUNT: Can set the typical discount for paying in advanced (per product).
-* MULTI_DISCOUNT: If offering a discount for multiple classes, this is the default value
+* MULTI_DISCOUNT: If offering a discount for multiple classes, this is the default value.
-* DEFAULT_MAX_DAY_SHIFT:
+* DEFAULT_MAX_DAY_SHIFT: A positive or negative number of days away from the key_day_date.
 * DEFAULT_SESSION_WEEKS: The typical duration of class weeks for most Sessions.
+* SESSION_MINIMUM_WEEKS: If a Session.num_weeks is less than this, it won't be considered in deciding computed dates.
 * DEFAULT_CLASS_MINUTES: The typical length of time of a single class day.

-*Note: The last 6 are all optional pre-populated values, overwritable per product.
+*Note: The last 7 are all optional pre-populated values, overwritable per product.
 For DEFAULT_CLASS_PRICE, DEFAULT_PRE_DISCOUNT, MULTI_DISCOUNT - whole numbers should have '.0' at the end.
 The last three are expected to be integers.

 ## Deployment